-There are currently 40 names in this directory beginning with the letter F.
+There are 40 names in this directory beginning with the letter F.

 The design feature that fills the voids between the faces of plug and receptacle when they are fully engaged.
 This feature provides an environmental seal between the faces of the plug and receptacle and also increases the dielectric between contacts, that can increase the service rating of the connector.

 FAR END CROSSTALK RATIO (FEXT)

 The crosstalk ratio calculated on the quiet line at or in proximity to the receiving (destination) end of the driven line.
 This is the ratio of the far end quiet line signal amplitude to the near end driven line signal amplitude.

 A connector, terminal block, or terminal device having conductive elements accessible from opposite sides of an insulator, or a partition for termination or connection with mating devices.

 A concentric or triaxial contact where the outer contact is female and the center contact(s) may be male or female.